giovanniligato/IoT-Project/Documentation/Documentation.md

 - **Resource Exposed:** `/hvac`
 - **Observations:** Observes `/co` and `/temperatureandhumidity`.
 - **Function:** Regulates the environmental conditions in the room.
-- **Description:** The HVAC system employs a *Machine Learning* model (RandomForest classifier) to evaluate data from CO, temperature, and humidity sensors.
-Based on this data, it classifies the room as habitable or not and adjusts ventilation and cooling systems accordingly.
+- **Description:** The HVAC system employs a *Machine Learning* model (Section **5.
+Machine Learning Model**) to evaluate data from CO, temperature, and humidity sensors.
+Based on this data, it classifies the room as *habitable* or *not* and adjusts ventilation and cooling systems accordingly.

 ### 3.1.6.
 Border Router
 - **Function:** Provides connectivity between the WSN and the internet.